chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

     ```sh
     chef-automate node add --automate 10.1.2.23 --chef-server 10.1.0.36,10.0.1.233  --postgresql 10.0.1.42,10.0.1.54
     ```
-Once the command will execute it will add the supplied nodes to your automate setup.
+Once the command will execute, it will add the supplied nodes to your automate setup.
 The changes might take a while.

 {{< note >}}
 - If you have applied patches to any of the existing services make sure you apply the same on your current node as well.